Kerkom-unpam/Calculator/README.md

 3. type 5 when you want to see the result

 if you use Netbeans :
-1. Download this repository
+1. Create New Project on Netbeans
-2. Open Netbeans, Open project
+2. Name the project Calculator
-3. open Calculator folder
+3. Download this repo and copy Calculator_Netbeans.java and paste it in mycompany folder
-4. run Calculator.java
+4. Run Calculator_Netbeans.java